-In the face of such volatility and uncertainty, many producers are drastically shortening the duration for which they will hold their prices.
+In the face of such volatility and uncertainty, many producers are drastically shortening how long they will hold their prices.
 This is very problematic for contractors, who must typically guarantee a price to an owner long before placing a firm order for materials.
-Some contractors report receiving price-increase notices from steel producers the day after they took effect.
+Some contractors report receiving priceincrease notices from steel producers the day after they took effect.
 Others have been told they won't be quoted a price for lumber until it is loaded on a truck for shipment to the contractor.